The Marginalia Problem

 The lesson, when it came, did not announce itself as a lesson.
 This was, Iyla was learning, the Society's particular method: they did not, on the whole, sit a person down and tell her a thing.
 They arranged the room so that the thing was, in due course, the only thing left to notice.

 It was Maro, in the end, who arranged it, although Maro would not have used the word arrange and would not, if pressed, have admitted to having done anything at all.
-She put her Middlemarch down, which was itself a kind of weather event, and she said, without preamble: "Tell me what you had for breakfast yesterday."
+He put his book down, which was itself a kind of weather event, and he said, without preamble: "Tell me what you had for breakfast yesterday."

 Iyla opened her mouth.
 She closed it.
 She opened it again.
 She had, she was almost sure, had toast.
 She had also, she thought, had an egg, but the egg was attached, in her memory, to a Tuesday she now realized had been Sunday, and the toast was sitting, in her recollection, on a plate that belonged to her grandmother, who had died in 2009 and whose plates were in a box in her mother's loft.